corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ```

 The node will perform any automatic data migrations required, which may take some
 time.
-If the migration process is interrupted, it can be continued simply by starting the node again.
-The node will stop automatically when migration is complete.
+If the migration process is interrupted, restart the node to continue.
+The node stops automatically when migration is complete.

 ## Step 7.
 Start the node